 - Pick up the baking dish and tap it against a table or counter surface a few times, to get rid of any air bubbles.

-- Bake in oven until the cooked pudding sponge has risen to the top of the baking dish, the sauce has gone to the bottom, and a skewer inserted into the top sponge part comes out clean.
+- Bake in the oven until the cooked pudding sponge has risen to the top of the baking dish, the sauce has gone to the bottom, and a skewer inserted into the top sponge part comes out clean.

 How to serve this Chocolate Self-Saucing Pudding